alanbchristie/mp-pico-solar-system/README.md

 **Venus** on the nearest inner track.
 The date of the planetary positions is shown in the top left-hand corner of the display: -

+At startup the display is in _Night Mode_, with everything rendered in RED.
+Hitting "A" toggles between this mode and colour.

 ![display](solar-system.001.png)

 ## Installation